Ring0s4u2Proxy/Low-Level-OCR-Triggered-Keylogger/README.md

 -Security Implication: This in-memory operation could be seen as a security feature, as there is no persistence of sensitive information (like screenshots or OCR results) on disk.
 However, if malicious actors gain control of the running process, they could still access the in-memory data, which could include sensitive content depending on the keywords being monitored.

+-Each screenshot is taken and analyzed in a few milliseconds, so this program is very fast.

 --------------------------------------------------------------------------------

 1) Function Triggered When a Keyword is Detected: OnKeywordDetected